Brothers Poem: Content

 The poem is 20 lines (five stanzas) long and written in Sapphic stanzas, a metre named after Sappho, which is composed of three long lines followed by one shorter line.
 The beginning of the poem is lost, but it is estimated that the complete work was probably between one and three stanzas longer.
 It lies within the genre of homecoming prayers; others of Sappho's works on this theme include fragments 5, 15 and 17.

 The narrative consists of an address to an unnamed listener, structured in two parallel sections, concerning two of Sappho's brothers, Charaxos and Larichos.
 The speaker hopes that Charaxos will return successfully from a trading voyage, and that Larichos will grow into manhood, and take up his position among the elites of society in Lesbos.

 The first two extant stanzas detail Charaxos' arrival.
 In the first, the speaker reproaches the addressee for repeatedly saying that Charaxos will return "with his ship full", that only gods can know such things, and that the addressee should send her to pray to Hera for Charaxos' safe return.
 The third and fourth stanzas develop into a more general examination of human dependence on gods.
 The speaker asserts that while human fortunes are changeable ("fair winds swiftly follow harsh gales") Zeus gives good fortune to those he favours.
-In the final stanza, the speaker hopes that Larichos will "[lift] his head high" and "become an ανερ [man] in all senses", as Obbink puts it, and release the family from its troubles.
+In the final stanza, the speaker hopes that Larichos will "[lift] his head high" and "become an ἄνηρ [man] in all senses", as Obbink puts it, and release the family from its troubles.